 Kaprun ski area

+The high peak of Kitzsteinhorn is Kaprun’s jewel in the crown.
 The skiing season in Kaprun starts early autumn and extends into early summer.
 On the Kitzsteinhorn glacier you can ski and snowboard on snow-covered slopes for ten months of the year.

 There are five freeride runs across the Kitzsteinhorn Glacier Ski Resort: Ice Age, Westside Story, Left Wing, Jump Run, and Pipe Line, all with 100 per cent snow reliability, thanks to the resort’s altitude of 3,000m.
 Experienced skiers will find powder lines, cliff jumps and pipes around the Kitzsteinhorn.
 The Freeride XXL signposting system provides information about skiing the glacier, while the Freeride Info Base has up-to-date information about the routes, weather, snow conditions, and avalanche warning levels.